Accredited facilitator for MoE-funded PLD

-Teaching as inquiry
+- Teaching as inquiry

-Prior to joining Evaluation Associates, Ruth was a very effective classroom teacher and senior teacher in the primary and intermediate sectors.
+Prior to joining us, Ruth was a very effective classroom teacher and senior teacher in the primary and intermediate sectors.
 She recalls the powerful impact that assessment for learning had on improving her practice and on student achievement.
 This is central to her facilitation practice.

 Ruth enjoys working with leaders to strengthen partnerships between the kura and ākonga, whānau and local iwi.
 This also includes supporting kura to work with their communities to unpack what achieving success as Māori looks like.

 In her spare time Ruth enjoys paper-crafting and exploring new destinations, both at home here in NZ and abroad, and learning more about the history of each place and the people who have left their mark.

 These are some of the schools Ruth has worked with recently: